Global Marine Systems

 Global Marine Group is a British-headquartered specialist provider of installation, maintenance and repairs of submarine communications cable for the telecommunications, oil & gas and deep sea research industries.
 To this end, they operate their own a fleet of vessels, ROVs and specialised subsea trenching and burial equipment.

-Formerly known as Cable & Wireless Marine and British Telecom Marine, it was purchased by Global Crossing in 1999, at which time it received the name it carries today.
+History

+It was established in 1999 when Global Crossing purchased British Telecom and Cable & Wireless marine operations and merged them.
 In 2004, Global Marine Systems was purchased by Bridgehouse Marine and was completely restructured.

-In September 2014, Global Marine was acquired by HC2, and in 2020 by J F Lehman and partners.
+In September 2014, GMS was acquired by HC2, and in 2020 by JF Lehman & Partners.
 Historically, the company has a legacy of over 160 years of cable installation, stemming from the first telegraph cables laid in the 1850s.

 Global Marine has a worldwide presence, with offices in Chelmsford, UK and Singapore; depots in Portland, UK; Bermuda; Victoria, Canada; Batangas, Philippines and Batam, Indonesia; Ships are stationed around the world to support both installation of new cables and the maintenance and protection of existing cables.
 The company is also involved in joint ventures with China Telecom and Huawei.

 Since 2002 Global Marine has become increasingly active in the installation of submarine power cables and gained significant market share in the European Offshore Renewables market, in addition to undertaking a number of large power interconnect projects.

 The company was responsible for installing the cables connecting the turbines on a host of windfarm projects including Blythe (one of the first trial farms), Horns Rev 1 (the first major commercial windfarm in Denmark), Thornton Bank, Kentish Flats and others.
 To support this business Global Marine formed a subsidiary in 2011 called Global Marine Energy.

 The development of the energy business included the opening of a new office in Middlesbrough and the construction of a specialist vessel, Cable Enterprise.
 The subsidiary company was sold to Prysmian Group, the world’s largest cable manufacturer at the time of sale, in September 2012.

 Global Marine today focuses primarily on supporting the telecoms, oil & gas and deep sea research markets.
+In March 2025, GMS was purchased by Keppel Corporation.